BCS Agile Foundation Course

 - Explain the importance of maximising the amount of work not done

-- Describe how Agile teams maintain sustainable pace
+- Describe how Agile teams maintain a sustainable pace

 - Recall that autonomy, mastery and purpose are critical factors in creating motivated teams